tokenring-ai/thinking/README.md

 ## Integration with TokenRing

-The package automatically integrates with the TokenRing application through the plugin system:
+The package automatically integrates with the Token Ring application through the plugin system:

 ```typescript
 // Automatically registered in plugin.ts